 Connections within Harvard, Cambridge, and Beyond

-The planning program shares professorships with the Harvard Kennedy School and administers joint degree programs with the Law School, the Harvard Kennedy School, and the School of Public Health.
+The planning program shares professorships with the Harvard Kennedy School and administers joint degree programs with the Law School, the Harvard Kennedy School, and the Harvard Chan School of Public Health.
 Planning students often cross-register in courses offered by the Faculty of Arts and Sciences, the Kennedy School, and the schools of business, law, education, engineering, and public health.
-Students in the MUP program also take courses offered by the GSD’s other degree programs in urban design, landscape architecture, architecture, and design studies.
+Students in the MUP program also take courses offered by the GSD’s other degree programs in architecture, landscape architecture, urban design, design studies, and design engineering.
 They can cross-register in courses offered by the neighboring Massachusetts Institute of Technology.

 Studio, thesis, and class projects link students to communities in the Boston area and beyond.
 The school’s Community Service Fellowship Program (CSFP) provides both summer internships in the U.S. and small overseas travel grants.
 Various Harvard units provide summer and winter opportunities relevant to MUP students including the Public Policy Summer Fellowship, Edward M. Gramlich Fellowship in Community and Economic Development, and Presidential Public Service Fellowships.
 There is also funding for research travel (e.g., thesis data collection) or independent internships in Latin America, Africa, South Asia, and elsewhere.